Stand with Ukraine. Fight for freedom and democracy

 [woocommerce_my_account]

-5. Sometimes you might need to display products in columns, or define how many products might be displayed per page, set the order for the products.
+5. Sometimes you might need to display products in columns, define how many products might be displayed per page, and set the order for the products.
 In this case, you might need to use args to define these features.

 array( ‘per_page’ => ’12’, ‘columns’ => ‘4’, ‘orderby’ => ‘date’, ‘order’ => ‘desc’ )